Erica Goldblatt Hyatt DSW, LCSW (Therapist)

-For many parents who have lost a baby, the experience of a positive pregnancy test fills them not with excitement and happiness, but a sense … Read More
+For many parents who have lost a baby, the experience of a positive pregnancy test fills them not with excitement and happiness, but a sense of foreboding and dread … Read More

 Therapy in a Rainbow Pregnancy

-Sometimes, getting pregnant again after babyloss is just the tip of the iceberg, and instead of feeling relief after seeing a positive test result, many loss parents … Read More
+Sometimes, getting pregnant again after babyloss is just the tip of the iceberg, and instead of feeling relief after seeing a positive test result, many loss parents feel dread … Read More

 Therapy and Babyloss

 Going to therapy always feels like a big decision, no matter what.
-Sometimes, seeking therapy after a loss can feel especially overwhelming, especially because of all of … Read More
+Sometimes, seeking therapy after a loss can feel especially overwhelming, especially because of all of the harmful … Read More

 Infertility and Babyloss

 Many parents find that they are unable to conceive without help from reproductive endocrinology (RE) and fertility experts.
-Sadly, even in this age of advanced … Read More
+Sadly, even in this age of advanced reproductive technology and diagnosis … Read More

 The "New Normal"

 Once upon a time, you were pregnant, but now you are not.
-Some time has passed since your loss, and maybe in some ways … Read More
+Some time has passed since your loss, and maybe in some ways, life is returning to the … Read More